Children and divorce: Helping kids after a breakup

 Expect a mix of reactions

 Initially, your child might be most interested in concrete things.
 Where will I live?
 Do I need to change schools?
 Who will take me to swimming lessons?
-As you work out the terms of the divorce, try to maintain your child's routine as much as possible — or quickly establish a new routine.
+As you work out the terms of the divorce, maintain your child's routine as much as possible.
 Knowing what to expect will help your child feel more secure.

 Keep your child out of the fight

-- Don't speak badly about your spouse in front of your child.
+- Don't speak badly about your ex-spouse in front of your child

 See more In-depth